electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/mychanges/_index.md

 - vin nr has M as 10 digit for 2021 model example: WAUZZZGEX**M**B008973
 - Possible to order heated steeringwheel together with ACC
-- Upgraded MMI system. (changes in menus, more powerful)
+- Upgraded MMI system to MIB 3 (Modular Infotainment Toolkit) (changes in menus, more powerful).
 - Replaced USB A with USB C
 - Removed SIM and SD-card input
 ![bilde](https://user-images.githubusercontent.com/59776765/103356641-9be3da80-4ab1-11eb-9248-411935d983ad.png)